susam/aes.vbs/README.md

 same plaintext in different encryptions and this is why we need a random IV for each encryption.

 There are two blocks of output shown above.
-The first block shows an example key and example ciphertexts along with the plaintexts they decrypt to.
-The second block shows the default properties of the cryptography objects used in the VBScript implementation.
+The first block shows example keys and ciphertexts along with the plaintexts they decrypt to.
+The second block shows the default properties of the cryptography objects used in the VBScript code.
 Both blocks of output are explained in detail in the sections below.

 Example Ciphertexts